manzoorqirat-boop/TanaBanaApp/README.md

 ## Phase 1 scoping notes (read before building against these)

-- **Job Workers**: only the master list (create/edit job worker profiles) is built.
-The web app's "Activity" tab on the same page — dispatching raw material to a job worker, recording finished-goods receipts back, running balances/payables — is a separate transactional sub-system.
-See "Audit pass" above for the full scope of what's missing and why it's deliberately deferred rather than skipped.
+- **Job Workers**: the master list (create/edit job worker profiles) was the only Phase 1 scope.
+The web app's "Activity" tab — dispatch/ receive/balances/payables — was a real gap for a while but is now built too; see "Audit pass" above. `JobWorkScreen.tsx` covers both.
 - **Overheads**: every overhead created here is "General" (`fg_id: null`).
 The web app also supports linking one overhead to a specific Finished Product — that selector needs the Finished Products list